XeSS SDK 2.1 release opens up Intel's framegen tech to compatible AMD and Nvidia GPUs — Xe Low Latency also goes cross-platform if framegen is enabled

 Although this opens the door to wider adoption, support for the XeSS 2.1 SDK isn't automatic.
 Even if a game already supports XeSS 2, developers will still need to integrate the new SDK version to enable compatibility for Nvidia and AMD GPUs.
 For engines that don’t yet support XeSS at all, developers must link the updated SDK and adjust internal configuration to target other vendors.

-Despite the SDK's capability expansion, just 22 titles support XeSS 2 right now, according to Intel’s own tracking, and to our knowledge, that number hasn't recently increased.
-Between the developer effort required to update games to the latest SDK and the slow uptake of XeSS 2 in general, it's possible that the real-world availability of XeSS 2.1 and its cross-platform benefits will be highly limited.
+While greater cross-platform compatibility is welcome, only 44 titles support XeSS 2 right now, up from 22 earlier this year.
+Between the slow uptake of XeSS 2 in general and the developer effort required to update games to the latest SDK, it's possible that the real-world availability of XeSS 2.1 and its cross-platform benefits will be highly limited.

 Still, though, the fact that integrating the XeSS 2 SDK now enables framegen and low latency features across all GPU vendors could make it more appealing for developers who have to balance the time and resource investment of integrating these features against the expected user benefit.